 Currency pair GBPAUD

-The subtleties of the movement of the instrument, the factors that influence both currencies separately and what the exchange rate is based on, is the basis for making the right trading decisions.
+A trader's performance directly depends on the choice of Forex currency pair.
+The subtleties of the instrument's movements, the factors that influence both currencies individually, and the factors that determine the exchange rate are the foundation for making sound trading decisions.

-To understand the mechanism of plotting a chart, when you see this symbol, you must clearly understand that the chart displays the number of Australian dollars that must be paid for 1 British pound.
+To understand how the chart is constructed, you should clearly understand when you see this symbol that the chart displays the number of Australian dollars that need to be paid for 1 British pound.

-Both of these currencies are slightly inferior in terms of money supply turnover to such giants as the dollar and the euro, but they confidently occupy the fourth and fifth places in the world in terms of global volume.
+Both of these currencies are slightly inferior in terms of money supply turnover to such giants as the dollar and the euro, but they confidently occupy fourth and fifth place in the world in terms of global volume.

 British pound (GBP).